 - Podnah’s Pit BBQ (Northeast, Barbeque, $$)

-- Screen Door (Northeast, Southern, $$) – Their chicken and waffles are solid.
+- Screen Door (Northeast, Southern, $$) – was on the Yelp 100 for 2016.
+This is usually one of our first spots we take visitors for brunch and there is always a line.
+Their chicken and waffles are solid.
 The best?
 Debatable.
 But their praline bacon keeps us coming back.

 - HoldFast Dining (Central Eastside, American, $$$$)

 - Kachka (Central Eastside, Russian, $$) – on Eater’s 38 Essential Restaurants in the US.

 - Le Pigeon (Central Eastside, French, $$$)